timthehardway/seg4digithc164/README.md

 Arduino library for controlling a 4 digit segment led display utilizing a SN74HC164 bit shift register.
 Project for study purposes.

 Main class:

 Seg4DigitHC164.cpp
 Seg4DigitHC164.h

-Helper class, used for conversion of input to display bytes for a common anode 4 digit segment led display.
+Helper class, used for conversion of input to display bytes for a common anode 4 digit segment led display:

 BinarySymbols.cpp
 BinarySymbols.h